Kotlin/KEEP/proposals/local-lambda-parameters.md

     `callsInPlace` does not support nullable lambdas.
 However, a nullable lambda is a valid candidate for the `UNKNOWN` and `AT_MOST_ONCE` invocation kind, as the function would simply execute zero times within the caller.

+* **Retaining outer function color**

+    Kotlin already has a special [exception](https://kotlinlang.org/spec/asynchronous-programming-with-coroutines.html) to function-coloring rules for inline lambda parameters: when a higher-order function that invokes an inline lambda is called from a suspending function, this lambda is allowed to also have suspension points and call other suspending functions.

+    `callsInPlace` is a good prerequisite for extending this behavior to non-inline lambdas.
+Color-polymorphic code generation could allow to inherit the caller context and propagate it to `callsInPlace` lambda argument.
+This would allow such lambdas to retain outer function color and have suspension points.
+The same approach could also be used for `@Composable` lambdas.

 * **Support for Non-Local Returns**

     Currently, non-local returns are only allowed for `inline` functions.
 However, since `callsInPlace` guarantees that a lambda executes within the caller, it makes sense to allow non-local returns.
 This is useful for large functions where inlining would cause code bloat.